Mental Health Facilities Winfield, IL

 Adventist Glenoaks Hospital Behavioral Health Services - 6.5 miles from Winfield, IL

 Adventist Glenoaks Hospital Behavioral Health Services is a mental health facility in Glendale Heights, IL, located at 701 Winthrop Avenue, 60139 zip code area.
 Adventist Glenoaks Hospital Behavioral Health Services provides hospital inpatient treatment.
-Adventist Glenoaks Hospital Behavioral Health Services provides activity therapy, psychotropic medication and group therapy to young adults, seniors 65 or older and adults.
-Adventist Glenoaks Hospital Behavioral Health Services also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered by Adventist Glenoaks Hospital Behavioral Health Services consist of diet and exercise counseling, case management and chronic disease/illness management.
+Adventist Glenoaks Hospital Behavioral Health Services provides psychotropic medication, behavior modification and activity therapy to adults, seniors 65 or older and young adults.
+Adventist Glenoaks Hospital Behavioral Health Services also supports seniors or older adults, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered by Adventist Glenoaks Hospital Behavioral Health Services consist of integrated primary care services, suicide prevention services and mentoring/peer support/consumer-run services.

 Learn More